guardian/typerighter/vision.md

 Accurate tools gain their users' trust.

 Typerighter should provide a service that values accuracy over volume.
 Broadly defined rules add noise to the signal users receive.
 Poorly defined rules are more likely to result in false positives or negatives.
-Both outcomes reduce users' trust in the service.
+Both outcomes are likely to reduce users' trust in the service.

-Typerighter should provide tooling that helps us audit our rules against our content, to ensure that we're best placed to understand their impact in daily use.
+Typerighter should provide tooling that helps us audit our rules against our content, to ensure that rule makers are best placed to understand the impact of their rules during proofing.

 ### KPIs